skillitzimberg/todo-app/PLANNING.md

 2. Dynamically insert a todo item with JavaScript
     - create JavaScript file
     - link JS file to HTML
-    - Wrap the static todo element in a containing element
+    - Wrap the static todo element in a containing element (todo list)
-    - Give the containing element an id
+    - Give the todo list an id
-    - Insert the todo into the containing element
+    - Insert the todo into the todo list
 3. Dynamically insert a todo item from a collection consisting of one todo
     - Create a collection with one todo
     - Retrieve the todo from the collection
-    - Insert the todo into the containing element
+    - Insert the todo into the todo list
 4. Programmatically insert two or more todo items from a collection of todos
+    - Add a few more items to the todos collection
+    - Create a function that inserts items from the collection into the todo list
 5. Display a form field for adding new todo items to the list
 6. Add todos entered into the form to the todo collection
 7. Display a "mark as complete" UI element